-This fall we will be launching WE NEED TO TALK ABOUT THIS, our new national talk series!
+This fall we launched WE NEED TO TALK ABOUT THIS, our new national talk series!

 Watch this space to learn more about This Magazine events in Vancouver, Calgary, Winnipeg, Halifax, Montreal, and Toronto.
 Each city will feature a different topic ranging from mental health to LGBTQ issues and include a diverse range of speakers.

 WINNIPEG: March 28th @ 7:00 p.m., Carol Shields Auditorium, Millennium Library

 We Need To Talk About This: Systemic racism in Canada’s health care system